swiperthefox/python-source-browser/plan.md

 ## Implementation

-* Generate the cross referencing info:
+### Generate the cross referencing info:

 "Goto definition" can be done with *ctages* and *pygments*.
 With the help of *ctags*, *Pygments* can generated syntax highlighted code, with the cross references link built in the result html.

-* User interface:
+### User interface:

 Will use a browser, using knockout js.

 * Define a tree compoenent for knockout js.

     Some examples are floating in the internet, will use one of them as a starting point.

 * A call stack view.

 * Handle the "click" event using our own function, to:

     1. Get a chance to trace the links

     2. To control where the linked file will be shown

-* Data Source for UI:
+### Data Source for UI:

-    A simple flask app will do.
+A simple flask app will do the job.

+#### API:

+* GET, /path/to/xxx.py.seg

+    Generate or grab the syntax highlighted version of /path/to/xxx.py

+* GET, /notes

+    Get all notes as a json file

+* POST, /notes/

+    Create a note which is associated with a symbol, {'name': symbol, 'note': '123'}